tanvirhasanrifat/food_api/README.md

 # food_api

-A new Flutter project of "Food Reciepe" made with using API.
+A new Flutter project of "Food Recipe" made with using API.

 ## Getting Started